advanced-security/set-codeql-language-matrix/README.md

 ```

 ### Excluding CodeQL Languages
 It's possible you may choose to exclude specific languages from your CodeQL scans.
-In that canse, use the `exclude` input.
+In that case, use the `exclude` input.

 Example:
 ``` yaml